Urban-Data-Collective/kafka-connect-storage-cloud/README.md

 ## Installing upstream dependencies

-For various reasons that are
-particular to Confluent Incs OSS workflow, a few of the dependencies of the kafka-connect-storage-cloud module must be downloaded, built from source and then added to the local Maven repository.
-These depedencies are:
+For various reasons that are particular to Confluent Inc's FOSS workflow, a few of the dependencies of the kafka-connect-storage-cloud module must be downloaded, built from source and then added to the local Maven repository.
+These dependencies are:

 - [confluentinc/kafka](https://github.com/confluentinc/kafka)
 - [confluentinc/common](https://github.com/confluentinc/common)